 Please provide us with the following information when making a request:

-the specific resource handle (URL) of each of the resources you require statistics on;
+the specific web address/URL (e.g http://find.jorum.ac.uk/resources/nnnnn) of each of the resources you require statistics on;

 Jorum is flexible in the size of files that can be deposited.
 However, for larger files (greater than 20 MB), the Jorum team will work in consultation with the depositor of that material, for example someone who wishes to deposit large video files.
 Please contact the Jorum Support team so that we can discuss your needs: firstname.lastname@example.org

-If you have resources that you wish to share via Jorum, but are not a member of a UK Further and Higher Education Institution, please contact the Jorum Support team: firstname.lastname@example.org to find out about becoming a Trusted Depositor.
+If you have resources that you wish to share via Jorum, but are not a member of a UK Further and Higher Education Institution, then you may be able to get a Trusted Depositor account.
+See the FAQ: How do I get a Trusted Depositor account? to find out more.